One of the most often used trading ideas is “support and resistance”.

 It’s like when someone does something odd, but when questioned about it, they simply say, “Sorry, it’s just a reflex.”

-You don’t want the market’s reflexes while calculating support and resistance.
-You just want to track its deliberate movements.
+You don’t want the market’s reflexes while calculating S&R. You just want to track its deliberate movements.

 Plot your support and resistance lines on the line chart around locations where you can observe the price generating many peaks or dips.